If you're searching for more information on any of the families described in these pages, you may find the following links helpful...

 This volume contains all known Amish immigrants living in the United States with some information provided on their European roots.
 Families are carried through the generations up to 1850, and ends when couples are married in the mid-1850s.
 Corrections will be printed in future issues of Mennonite Family History, including new information on later families for a future second volume.

-Much of the information in AAMG is also available in a data base at the Swiss Anabaptist Genealogical Association (SAGA) web site.
+Much of the information in AAMG was once available in a data base at the Swiss Anabaptist Genealogical Association (SAGA) web site.
+However, we were unable to locate that data base in May 2016.

 OUR HUDSON FAMILY HISTORY: fourteen generations of the family of Abraham Hudson (1750-1829) of Morristown, New Jersey, Sergeant in the American Revolution, compiled by H. Ezra Eberhardt & Robert M. Hudson, 2 volumes published 1989 by Gateway Press, Inc. Although the primary focus is the Hudson family, there are two excellent chapters featuring my great-great-grandfather's siblings, Isaac Carey and Sarah (Carey) Hudson.
 The books are well-researched and heavily annotated and are excellent sources of information on our families' Ohio and New Jersey roots.